Recent Actions

 Introduction

-The Rate Task Force will hold its discussions in two phases.
-Phase one will focus on rate design.
-Phase two will focus on the regulatory framework and mechanisms used in Massachusetts.
-The Rate Task Force offers two different engagement opportunities for participants.
-DOER will first host local and national experts to present on the relevant topics.
-DOER will then hold targeted conversations about policy questions and priorities.
+The Rate Task Force held its discussions in two phases.
+Phase one focused on rate design.
+Phase two focused on the regulatory framework and mechanisms used in Massachusetts.
+The Rate Task Force provided two different engagement opportunities for participants.
+DOER hosted local and national experts to present on the relevant topics and then held targeted conversations about related policy questions and priorities.

 - Build technical knowledge by providing learning opportunities for stakeholders.
 This includes stakeholders who have not worked on electric rate design or ratemaking issues;